-As a not-for-profit organization, Adams Electric assigns net margins to its members at the close of the business year.
-The amount is based on each member's electric use over the past year.
-Each year, the board of directors may vote to return a portion of those assignments to members as Ownership Rewards.
-Because the refunds are returned on a percentage basis, members may have refunds coming to them long after they move off co-op lines.
-Members should remember to keep a current address on file with the cooperative even when they no longer have active accounts.
+As a not-for-profit organization, Adams Electric equitably allocates each member's share of the operating net earnings at the close of the business year.
+The amount is based on each member's electric use over that period.
+Each year, the board of directors may vote to retire and pay a portion of those allocations to members as Ownership Rewards.
+Because the retirement and payment of those allocations is returned to members on a percentage basis, members may have retirements coming to them long after they move off co-op lines.
+Members should remember to keep a current address on file with the cooperative even when they no longer have an active account.